top of page

 Planting a Tree - Photo by Adriana Rocha

-Connection can involve keeping these areas beautiful and cared for.
-Care can mean simple acts like cleaning up garbage, going to green areas to enjoy the plants, and considering the things around you.
-A photo can have a powerful impact if both artist, and background, are in connection and harmony.
-We can do a lot from a phone, and instead of only taking selfies, we can create galleries of natural collections.
-Perhaps, even local and state governments can see the importance of investing, and keeping these green spaces, when they see more people visiting, caring, and contributing.
-It's part of connecting, and letting other people and the government know that these natural environments matter to us.
+We can do a lot with our phones.
+Instead of only taking selfies, we can create galleries of natural collections.
+Perhaps local and state governments will recognize the importance of investing in and maintaining these green spaces when they see more people visiting, caring, and contributing.
+It’s all part of connecting and letting others know that these natural environments matter to us.

 About the Author: